 Carter Niemeyer used to trap wolves and now does everything he can to protect them.
 Tom Williams talks to Niemeyer, retired U.S. Fish and Wildlife Service wolf recovery coordinator for Idaho and author of Wolfer: a Memoir on Access Utah Tuesday.

 The garden is warming up!
 Apricot blossoms have popped and asparagus is breaking through the ground.
 Dan Drost, Vegetable Specialist with USU's extension program, is in the studio to answer any gardening questions you might have.

-On the show this week, I feature the 14th stellar album from Alison Krauss and Union Station, as well as the latest album from the one-and-only Dr. Ralph Stanley.
-I’ll also play songs from new releases by Donna Ulisse, James Reams, and John Reischmann, to name just a few.
-Tune in and listen this Saturday at 8pm for Fresh Folk on Utah Public Radio.
+On the show this week, I feature the honest songwriting on Meg Braun’s new album, and the new release of Woody Guthrie songs done by John McCutcheon.
+I’ll also play songs from Freebo, Wing and Hollow, and the Blue Sundays, to name just a few.
+Tune in this Saturday at 8pm to Fresh Folk on Utah Public Radio.

 Electric roads could power cars in the near future.
 Today, on Access Utah, we re-broadcast our episode on the international Electric Roads and Vehicles Conference, held in Park City last month.

 At 9:30 Science Questions takes a comprehensive look at what's called the "Paleo Diet", a way of eating that mimics diets of our hunter-gatherer ancestors: lean meats, seafood, vegetables, fruits, and nuts.